Town Manager of the Town of Valdese, recently received the Credentialed Manager designation from ICMA

 For more information regarding the ICMA Voluntary Credentialing Program, contact Jenese Jackson at ICMA, 777 North Capitol Street, N.E., #500, Washington, D.C.
 20002-4201; email@example.com; 202-962-3556.

 About ICMA: ICMA, the International City/County Management Association, advances professional local government worldwide.
 The organization’s mission is to create excellence in local governance by developing and fostering professional management to build better communities.
 ICMA identifies leading practices to address the needs of local governments and professionals serving communities globally.
 We provide services, research, publications, data and information, peer and results-oriented assistance, and training and professional development to thousands of city, town, and county leaders and other individuals and organizations throughout the world.
 The management decisions made by ICMA's members affect millions of people living in thousands of communities, ranging in size from small towns to large metropolitan areas.

-- Triple Community Water Closing Permanently
+- Flushing in Triple Water District

 - December (2)